openstack-archive/python-tatuclient/doc/source/user/shell-v2.rst

   | zone_id     | 388814ef-3c5d-415e-a866-5b1d13d78dae |
   +-------------+--------------------------------------+

-Designate-specific Subcommands
+Tatu-specific Subcommands
 ------------------------------

-Aside from the ``zone create`` and ``recordset create`` subcommands, this is the full list of subcommands that enable Designate V2 support:
+Aside from the ``zone create`` and ``recordset create`` subcommands, this is the full list of subcommands that enable Tatu V1 support:

 ============================  ====================================================== ===============
 subcommand                    Notes                                                  Admin Required